Doctor insights on:

 No, but...: If a man's hemoglobin is more than 17.5 or thereabouts, it's worth trying to find the cause.
 Extremely viscous blood (igm, extremely polythemia) may require extra pressure to pump, but in such situations the problem is obvious. ...Read more

 Inorgan.Phosphate0.77, serum total protein63, serum globulin14, all slightly low.
 Norm.
 Calcium &albumin.Tsh9.25, known hypothyroidism.
 Further tests?

 - Talk to a doctor live online for free

 - Symptoms of low albumin levels

-- Low albumin
+- High albumin levels blood

 - High albumin levels in blood test